gryphonshafer/Bot-IRC/README.md

 Use `nick` to change the bot's nick.
 If the nick is already in use, the bot will try appending "\_" to it until it finds an open nick.

+## join

+Use `join()` to join channels.

+    $bot->join('#help');

+If some sort of persistent storage plugin is loaded, the bot will remember the channels it has joined or parted and use that as it's initial join on restart.

+## part

+Use `part()` to part channels.

+    $bot->part('#help');

+If some sort of persistent storage plugin is loaded, the bot will remember the channels it has joined or parted and use that as it's initial join on restart.

 # SEE ALSO